DataDog/hiring-engineers/answers.md

 My Metric has no data for 10 minutes!
 {{/is_no_data}} @mblanton@gmail.com
 ```
 This sends different messages for alert, warning, and no data.
+I could use this sort of alert to
+monitor network connections or CPU utilization to determine when systems are closed to being over
+utilized, over utilized, or offline and send out messages accordingly.

 ![Monitor configuration](./img/2018-12-16_15-15-58.png)